Misteryo sa Tuwa: Plot

-At night, while Benito is on his way home from fishing, he discovers the location where the captors torture and hostage the trio and he even witnesses the intimidation done by Castro to Ising.
+At night, while Benito is on his way home from fishing, he discovers the location where the captors torture and hold hostage the trio, and he even witnesses the intimidation done by Castro to Ising.
 After seeing the whole act, he returned home immediately and informed Pinang, Ada, and the rest of his family about it.
 On the following morning, Mayor Valle and Santos prepare to go to the mountains to retrieve the money while the platoon of soldiers led by Captain Salgado begins their last mission (also in the mountains) before they are reassigned to the town capital.
 At the same time, Pinang and Ada decided to arm themselves and release their husbands from their captors.

 As the wives finally arrived at the location and returned the briefcase, a battle between them followed.
-As Castro tries to flee with the briefcase, Pinang shoots him in the leg before Ada can finish the job by stabbing him to death.
-After killing Castro and their fellow captors, the wives and Benito finally freed the trio and Ising and they fled from the area immediately.
+As Castro tried to flee with the briefcase, Pinang shot him in the leg before Ada could finish the job by stabbing him to death.
+After killing Castro and their fellow captors, the wives and Benito finally freed the trio and Ising, and they fled from the area immediately.
 Moments later, Mayor Valle and Santos finally reached the location, and despite discovering that Castro and the others were killed, they found the briefcase lying on the ground.
-As Santos gave the briefcase to the mayor, he was shot to death, and as he opened the briefcase, the platoon arrived and a firefight began.
-The firefight between Mayor Valle and the platoon ended with the former being shot to death and Captain Salgado, who was shot in the arm, discovered the nasty motives of the mayor and his men.
+As Santos gave the briefcase to the mayor, he was shot to death, and as he opened the briefcase, the platoon arrived, and a firefight began.
+The firefight between Mayor Valle and the platoon ended with the former being shot to death, and Captain Salgado, who was shot in the arm, discovered the nasty motives of the mayor and his men.

 In the following days, the army outpost was dismantled as the personnel moved to the town capital.
-The film ends with the wedding of Jamin and Ising and the village folk begin to enjoy themselves together.
+The film ends with the wedding of Jamin and Ising, and the village folk begin to enjoy themselves together.